 Price for Transcript Proofreading: Theory and Practice

-Below is a brief description of the options, but if you want full details (which there are a lot of!), the would be wise to check out the full course details and payment options.
+Below is a brief description of course pricing, but if you want full details, then would be wise to check out the full course details and payment options.

 It is possible to recoup your investment in a matter of months depending on your level of commitment and initial marketing success.